sahak05/The_Chat_app/README.md

     "start": "nodemon index.js",
     "test": "echo \"Error: no test specified\" && exit 1" }
-  use to put this to run the server continually
+  use to put this to run the server continually.

+#### Socket
+Socket.IO is a library that enables real-time, bidirectional and event-based communication between the browser and the server.